 One of the best things to do in the Pocono Mountains on a weekend is explore the local farmers markets throughout the region.
 The following are some of the top options:

-• Monroe Farmers Market: You can visit the Monroe Farmers Market at Courthouse Square in Stroudsburg, Pennsylvania, every Saturday from 8 a.m. until 12 p.m.
-They have more than three dozen vendors offering delicious baked goods, fresh veggies and other products direct from the farm, bath and beauty products, one-of-a-kind jewelry, and a variety of community services.
+• Monroe Farmers Market: You can visit the Monroe Farmers Market at Courthouse Square in Stroudsburg, Pennsylvania, for more than three dozen vendors offering delicious baked goods, fresh veggies and other products direct from the farm, bath and beauty products, one-of-a-kind jewelry, and a variety of community services.

 Building in downtown jim thorpe